ubc-cirrus-lab/caribou/docs/design.md

 ### Performance Collector

 The Performance Collector is responsible for aggregating performance benchmarks to determine the relative performance differences of running workloads between different data center regions.
-Similar to the Carbon Collector, this is only done for all available data center regions that are part of the "available_regions_table", which was first populated by the Provider Collector.
+Similar to the Carbon Collector, this is only done for all available data center regions that are part of the `available_regions_table`, which was first populated by the Provider Collector.
 Depending on the results of our investigation into the change in performance variability between data center regions and across providers, the frequency of this collector may need to be considered.
 For now, this Collector should be run much more frequently than the Provider Collector but perhaps less frequently than the Carbon Collector.
 Again, the frequency with which this collector should run needs further investigation.

-This collector is responsible for managing the  "performance_region_table" database table.
-It is also responsible for updating the timestamp of performance-updated regions in the Performance Collector timestamp field of the "available_regions_table" table.
+This collector is responsible for managing the  `performance_region_table` database table.
+It is also responsible for updating the timestamp of performance-updated regions in the Performance Collector timestamp field of the `available_regions_table` table.

-The "performance_region_table" is responsible for managing performance region-specific information of our benchmarking application.
+The `performance_region_table` is responsible for managing performance region-specific information of our benchmarking application.
 The keys and information stored in this table are as follows:

 - Key: `<provider_unique_id>:<region_name>`
 - Values:
   - Execution time of performance tests in various regions.
   - To Region `<provider_unique_id>:<region_name>`
-    - Region-to-region Estimated latency in terms of data transfer size (list of transfer size with latency).
+    - Region-to-region Estimated latency in terms of data transfer size (s/GB).

 Note: Perhaps in the future, we should also consider provider-level performance differences with a different database table.

 ### Workflow Collector

 The Workflow Collector is responsible for aggregating runtime and invocation probability of each instance of one or more workflows and also includes the actual execution and transmission time of running workflow instances in a given region.
-Similar to the Carbon and Performance Collector, it should only consider regions that are part of the "available_regions_table" and discard any information of workflow running in regions not in the available region list.
+Similar to the Carbon and Performance Collector, it should only consider regions that are part of the `available_regions_table` and discard any information of workflow running in regions not in the available region list.
 This Workflow Collector is different from the other collectors, as this Collector should not look at all workflows but perhaps for specific workflows that will soon need to have its deployment plan updated by the Solver.
-Thus, this Collector should not be run periodically but rather invoked by perhaps the update checker or some other utilities.
-This needs to be further investigated.
+This Collector should be run very frequently, and triggered by the Solver Update Checker.

 This collector is responsible for managing the "workflow_instance_table" database table.
-Unlike the other Data Collectors, the Workflow Collector should not and will not have or require updating any timestamp of the "available_regions_table" table.
+Unlike the other Data Collectors, the Workflow Collector should not and will not have or require updating any timestamp of the `available_regions_table` table.

-The "workflow_instance_table" is responsible for summarizing and collecting information regarding past instance invocation at various regions:
+The `workflow_instance_table` is responsible for summarizing and collecting information regarding past instance invocation at various regions:

 - Key: `<workflow_unique_id>`
 - Values:
   - At Instance `<instance_unique_id>`
     - Favourite home Region Average/Tail Runtime.
     - Favorite home region `<provider_unique_id>:<region_name>`
     - Projected or estimated number of monthly invocations (For free tier considerations).
     - At Region `<provider_unique_id>:<region_name>`
       - Region Average/Tail Runtime.
     - To Instance `<instance_unique_id>`
       - Probability of At Instance invoking To Instance
       - Average data transfer size between instance stages.
       - At Region `<provider_unique_id>:<region_name>`
         - To Region `<provider_unique_id>:<region_name>`
           - Region Average/Tail Latency.

 Note: `<workflow_unique_id>` and `<instance_unique_id>` should be changed to its component parts.

 ## Solvers